PEAK-Legacy/Trellis/README.txt

 Creating Generic Controllers by Sharing Cells
 ---------------------------------------------

-Let's create a couple of generic "Spinner" controller, that take a pair of "increase" and "decrease" receivers, and hook them up to our changeable rectangle::
+Let's create a couple of generic "Spinner" controllers, that take a pair of "increase" and "decrease" receivers, and hook them up to our changeable rectangle::